-If you are a fan of Chinese duck or pork dishes, then it is a good idea to keep Chinese five spice powder in your cabinet at all times but the good news is that you do have some options if you run out.
-Many of the alternatives to Chinese five spice powder can be found in the spice section of most supermarkets.
+Chinese five-spice powder is a popular and potent spice mix used in various Asian dishes.
+In China, its usage is limited mostly to restaurants and it is not a household staple in most regions; however, it does play a major role throughout Uyghur cuisine.
+If you are a fan of Chinese duck or pork dishes, then it is a good idea to keep Chinese five-spice powder in your cabinet at all times but the good news is that you do have some options if you run out.
+Many of the alternatives to Chinese five-spice powder can be found in the spice section of most supermarkets.

-Your best bet: Make your own five spice powdercinnamon and clove along with fennel and anise to make your own five spice blend using a spice grinder.
+Simply combine Szechuan peppercorns, cinnamon, and clove along with fennel and anise to make your own five-spice blend using a spice grinder.
 Throw equal amounts of these spices into the grinder.
 In Southern China, orange peel is a popular addition so you can consider including that as well.
-Black pepper and ground ginger are two more spices that feature in many five spice blends.
+Black pepper and ground ginger are two more spices that feature in many blends.
 Note that while you can try mixing the ingredients in equal amounts, you should feel free to play around with different proportions and adjust the blend to taste.

 A decent second choice: Cinnamon and star anise

-These two spices dominate the flavor of the most common five spice blends and can make an acceptable substitute on their own.
+These two spices dominate the flavor of the most common five-spice blends and can make an acceptable substitute on their own.
 If you feel that the aftertaste of star anise is too bitter for your liking, consider replacing it with allspice as some cooks consider it a sweeter spice.
 Ginger or cassia are both acceptable substitutes for the cinnamon.

 In a pinch: Fennel seeds and Szechuan peppercorns

-A combination of cayenne pepper, cinnamon and ground cloves can be a workable substitute for five spice powder as it covers most of the five.
+A combination of cayenne pepper, cinnamon, and ground cloves can be a workable substitute for five-spice powder as it covers most of the five.
 Another option is to do away with powdered spices altogether.
 Instead, add a splash of sambuca to your dish.
-Sambuca is an anise-flavored liqueur that can provide some of flavor associated with Chinese five spice powder.
+Sambuca is an anise-flavored liqueur that can provide some of the flavor associated with five-spice.